soft261/openmrs-android-client-user-guide/faqs.md

 You can find out what the OpenMRS android app is and the motivation behind the creation of this app [here](https://github.com/openmrs/openmrs-android-client-user-guide/blob/master/introduction.md).

+### How do I get started?

+You can find information about installing and using the app [here](https://github.com/openmrs/openmrs-android-client-user-guide/blob/master/getting-started.md).

 ### How do I login to the test server?

 You can find out how to login to the test server [here](https://github.com/openmrs/openmrs-android-client-user-guide/blob/master/getting-started.md#logging-in).